-The Rural Clinical School (RCS) is one of the three Clinical Schools for the University of Tasmania's School of Medicine.
+The Rural Clinical School (RCS) is one of the three Clinical Schools that come under Medicine at the University of Tasmania.
 The undergraduate curriculum is the same for all students but is delivered in a slightly different way at each of the three Clinical Schools.
 The RCS has a focus on rural medicine, emergency care and integrated primary care, but all students are required to achieve the same learning objectives irrespective of their allocated Clinical School.

 A tutorial program is delivered by a team of core clinical academic staff and visiting specialists and includes Case Based Learning (CBL) tutorials.
 The remainder of students' time is spent in clinical practice.